BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Related work

-The field of automated detection of offensive language has witnessed significant efforts in NLP community (for an overview of the latest developments in this area, see e.g. \citet{jahan2023, alrashidi2022}).
-A key factor in enabling further advancements is broad access to diverse, publicly available datasets that encompass social media content.
-For the detection of offensive language in English, researchers commonly rely on datasets sourced from platforms such as Twitter \cite{waseem2016hateful, Davidson, Founta}, as well as Wikipedia talk page \cite{Wulczyn}.
-There are also some papers focusing on online hateful comments on Facebook and YouTube \cite{Hammer, Salminen}. \citet{Zampieri2019} created a hierarchical Twitter-sourced dataset called Offensive Language Identification Dataset (OLID), which was adopted for SemEval-2019 Task 6 on identifying and categorizing offensive language in social media \cite{semeval2019}.
-A dataset of Reddit-based content (RAL-E) from banned communities has been utilized to train BERT large language model for abusive language detection, which resulted in HateBERT creation \cite{caselli2020}.
-A thorough review of existing corpora until 2021 can be found in \cite{Poletto2021}.
+The field of automated offensive language detection has seen significant efforts in the NLP community (for an overview of the latest developments in this area, see \citet{jahan2023, alrashidi2022}).
+A crucial factor for further progress is a widespread access to diverse, publicly available datasets of social media content.
+To detect offensive language in English, researchers commonly use datasets from platforms like Twitter (\citet{waseem2016hateful, Davidson, Founta}), as well as Wikipedia talk pages (\citet{Wulczyn}).
+Some papers also focus on hateful comments on platforms like Facebook and YouTube (\citet{Hammer, Salminen}). \citet{Zampieri2019} created a hierarchical dataset from Twitter called the Offensive Language Identification Dataset (OLID), which was adopted for SemEval-2019 Task 6, aimed at identifying and categorizing offensive language in social media (\citet{semeval2019}).
+Additionally, a dataset of content from banned communities on Reddit (RAL-E) has been employed to train the BERT large language model for detecting abusive language, leading to the creation of HateBERT (\citet{caselli2020}).